Thank you for viewing our profile

 We also love growing things, from houseplants to gardening in our backyard.
 We established new garden beds in our yard and now grow vegetables and fruit every year.
 Lynne did a little of her own handiwork and built a small hobby greenhouse, where she grows garden plants year round.

-Our Professional Lives
+Adoption in Our Lives

 Our House and Neighborhood